 IDSystems’ literature asks for the owner to be present for a handover – and I have to say it was a useful exercise.

-They shouldn’t be operated for at least 24 hours either (cue all keys being taken off site) and, once you do open them, it’s a good idea to protect the track to avoid construction debris getting in there and potentially damaging the mechanisms.
+They shouldn’t be operated for at least 24 hours either (cue all keys being taken off site).
+Once once you do open them, it’s a good idea to protect the track to avoid construction debris getting in there and potentially damaging the mechanisms.

 There’s a bit of work for us to do to finish it off.
-For instance, we need to fill in a small bit of screed, which we were expecting – we deliberately left it a little short so that it wouldn’t get in the way of the install.
+For instance, we need to fill in a small bit of screed.
+We deliberately left this a little short so that it wouldn’t get in the way of the install.
 When we do that, we’ll need to ensure we wrap IDSystems’ DPM up the inside of the frame.